 McMickle Accounting History Library

 In 1996, Dr. Peter McMickle of Memphis donated his collection of rare accounting books to the Academy of Accounting Historians, with the provision that the library be housed at Ole Miss.
 The library consists of more than 1,700 volumes, with more than 500 volumes dating from the 19th century and the oldest volume dating back to 1655.
 Items from the niche libraries do not circulate.
 Small travel grants to use the collection are available to members of the Academy of Accounting Historians.
-The pre-20th century volumes in the McMickle collection are cataloged here.
+View the pre-20th century volumes in the McMickle collection.

 Accountancy Videotape and Media Collection

 The Patterson School of Accountancy houses more than 600 videotapes on accounting topics.
 In addition, audiotapes and other forms of electronic media are in the collection.
 More than 120 videos deal with the congressional investigation conducted by the Dingell Committee during the 1980s.
 The Videotape Center was established in 1980, when the school obtained from Michigan State University a series of 1960s videotapes on famous accountants.
 Dr. Robert Jensen donated 162 of the videotapes at the time of his retirement from Trinity University; he had filmed most of these himself.
-These 162 tapes are indexed here.
+View these 162 tapes.

 Digital Accounting Collection

 The university library has digitized the full text for noncurrent AICPA Exposure Drafts, articles in the Accounting Historians Journal, 1974-2008, many pamphlets published prior to 1923, all publications of the CPA firm Deloitte & Touche and its ancestral components (including Haskins & Sells), and bibliographic citations for the AICPA pamphlet collection.
 The pamphlet collection contains thousands of pamphlets on accounting topics and can be searched by keyword, title and author.
 Access the collection.